03 Building Webster’s Lab V2 – Install VMware ESXi 7.0

 Type in your Root password and press Enter, as illustrated in Figure 18.

-Press F11 to confirm the hard drive for the installation, as shown in Figure 19.
-If the hard drive showed is not correct, press F9 to return to the previous screen, select the correct hard drive and continue.
+Press F11 to confirm the hard drive for the installation, as shown in Figure 9.
+If the hard drive is incorrect, press F9 to return to the previous screen, select the correct hard drive and continue.

 Note: How do I know the drive shown is the correct drive?
 Referring back to Figure 16, my hosts have drives of 120GB, 250GB, and 500GB.
 I selected the 120GB drive on which to install ESXi.
 That drive is from Crucial Technologies and their series BX300.
 CT120BX300SSD tells me the drive is from Crucial Technologies with a size of 120GB and model BX300.